vacp2p/rfc/content/docs/rfcs/38/README.md

 documenting Glacier, a component for shared consenus composable with models of the finalization of shared data structure, Logos starts the construction of a "value-free" Network State infrastucture.
-Subsequently, we will connect the implementation of Glacier to an the appropriately secure execution of a explicitly desired security model.
+Subsequently, we will connect the implementation of Glacier to an appropriately secure execution of a explicitly desired security model.
 As a member of the Snow family, Glacier provides an tractably computable probabilistic measure of safety of the